rust-lang/rust/src/doc/trpl/plugins.md

 `rustc` can load compiler plugins, which are user-provided libraries that extend the compiler's behavior with new syntax extensions, lint checks, etc.

-A plugin is a dynamic library crate with a designated "registrar" function that registers extensions with `rustc`.
+A plugin is a dynamic library crate with a designated *registrar* function that registers extensions with `rustc`.
 Other crates can use these extensions by loading the plugin crate with `#[plugin] extern crate`.
 See the [`rustc::plugin`](../rustc/plugin/index.html) documentation for more about the